-IR02's scientific name is pyrgeometer.
-IR02 measures the longwave or far-infra-red (FIR) radiation received by a plane surface, in W/m2, ideally from a 180 ° field of view angle.
+IR20's scientific name is pyrgeometer.
+IR20 measures the longwave or far-infra-red (FIR) radiation received by a plane surface, in W/m2, from a 180 ° field of view angle.
 In meteorological terms pyrgeometers are used to measure "downward and upward longwave irradiance" (WMO definition).
-In case of IR02 the ideal 180 ° field of view angle has been reduced to 150 °.
-This makes it possible to offer an instrument at an attractive price level, while the loss of accuracy is relatively small.

-As secondary measurands, the sky temperature T{sky} , and the equivalent surface (ground) temperature $T{surface}$ can be measured.
+As secondary measurands, the sky temperature T{sky} , and the equivalent surface (ground) temperature T{surface} can be measured.
 Both are so-called equivalent blackbody radiative temperatures, i.e. temperatures calculated from the pyrgeometer measurement assuming these are uniform-temperature blackbodies with an emission coefficient of 1.